Orit Strook

 Orit Malka Strook (אורית מלכה סטרוּק; born 15 March 1960) is an Israeli far-right, religious-conservative politician.
-She serves as the Minister of Settlements and National Missions in the thirty-seventh government, and is a member of the Knesset for the National Religious Party–Religious Zionism.
+She serves as the Minister of Settlements and National Missions in the thirty-seventh government, and is a member of the Knesset for the Religious Zionist Party.
 She served as member of the Knesset for Tkuma (a faction within the Jewish Home) between 2013 and 2015.
 Strook is also among the leaders of the Jewish settlement in Hebron, and she established the Israeli non-governmental organization Human Rights Organization of Judea and Samaria, which she headed between 2004 and 2012.

 Early life

 Orit Cohen (later Strook) was born to a family of lawyers from Hungary.
 Her middle name Malka was given to her in memory of her grandmother, the Hungarian Jewish poet Mária Kecskeméti.
-Growing up, Strook studied at the Hebrew University Secondary School.
-In the late 1970s, while she was in the 11th grade, Strook gradually became more religious; she eventually became a ba'alat teshuva and embraced Orthodox Judaism.
+She grew up in Kiryat Yovel in Jerusalem and studied at the Hebrew University Secondary School.

+As a student, Strook became interested in the teachings of Rabbi Haim Drukman and gradually became more religious.
+She eventually became a ba'alat teshuva and embraced Orthodox Judaism.
 During that period, she began studying at the religious Zionist Machon Meir yeshiva and outreach organization.
-Shortly thereafter, she married Avraham Strook, a student of Rabbi Haim Drukman.
-The young couple briefly lived in the settlement of Yamit in the Sinai Peninsula, but, after the Sinai was returned to Egypt in 1982 as part of the terms of the 1979 peace treaty, and Yamit was evacuated, Strook and her family chose to live in the Jewish settlement in Hebron.
+Shortly thereafter, she married Avraham Strook, a student of Drukman.
+The young couple briefly lived in the settlement of Yamit in the Sinai Peninsula, but, after the Sinai was returned to Egypt in 1982 as part of the terms of the 1979 peace treaty, Strook and her family left.
+They were one of the first families to move to the Jewish settlement in Hebron.
+She dropped out of school to focus on caring for her family.